 A DNSP must establish, maintain and keep records that demonstrate how it meets the obligations in clauses 3.2.2(a) and 3.2.2(b).

-[Note: A regulatory information instrument may include a requirement that a DNSP provide to the AER the records established, maintained and kept in accordance with clause 3.2.2(c) and / or that the DNSP otherwise demonstrate to the AER how the DNSP meets the obligations in clauses 3.2.2(a) and (b)).
+[Note: A regulatory information instrument may include a requirement that a DNSP provide to the AER the records established, maintained and kept in accordance with clause 3.2.2(c) and / or that the DNSP otherwise demonstrate to the AER how the DNSP meets the obligations in clauses 3.2.2(a) and (b).
 It may also further include requirements about the manner and form in which a DNSP is to comply with clause 3.2.2(c)].

 A DNSP cannot apply for a waiver of the obligations set out in this clause 3.2.2.